 More technically, EBMA works in the following way.
-3 Assume we have an outcome yt* in the future that is to be predicted and k predictive models (M1,M2,…,Mk).
-The probability of each predictive model capturing the true data-generating process comes from a prior distribution and one can describe yt in terms of its probability density function (PDF) conditional on Mk.
-With the help of simple math and Bayes’ rule, it is then possible to derive the marginal predictive distribution of yt* given the k predictive models as pyt*=k=1Kp(yt*|Mk)p(Mk|yt).
+3 Assume we have an outcome yt* in the future that is to be predicted and k forecasting models (M1,M2,…,Mk).
+The probability of each predictive model capturing the true data-generating process comes from a prior distribution, and one can describe yt in terms of its probability density function (PDF) conditional on Mk.
+Applying Bayes’ rule, we derive the marginal predictive distribution of yt* given the k predictive models as pyt*=k=1Kp(yt*|Mk)p(Mk|yt).
 This PDF can be interpreted as a weighted prediction, where the weights of each model Mk are dependent on the predictive performance in the calibration period prior to t*.

-Each forecasting model is associated with a probability density function (PDF), which is in our case a normal density function centered at the individual forecast N(fkt*,σ2).
-The predictive distribution for observation y2012 (or our forecast for 2012) can be represented as, pyf12012,f22012,…,fK2012=k=1KwkN(fk2012,σ2),
+Each forecasting model is associated with a PDF, which in our case is a normal density function centered at the individual forecast N(fkt*,σ2).
+The predictive distribution for observation y2012 (or our forecast for 2012) is then, pyf12012,f22012,…,fK2012=k=1KwkN(fk2012,σ2),

 where wk represents the weight associated with each component model.
-Weights are estimated using maximum likelihood methods.
+We estimate weights via maximum likelihood methods.
 4

-The basic insight of the EBMA approach is that each component model in the ensemble captures some insight that yields predictions that are selectively accurate.
-Combining them and weighting them by their past predictions creates a sort of meta-model that in principle should yield out-of-sample forecasts that are as accurate as any individual component model in terms of predictive accuracy and precision.
-Across many elections, it is likely that the ensemble will actually dominate each of its members.
-Indeed, the method has been successfully applied in a wide variety of settings such as inflation (Wright 2009; Gneiting & Thorarinsdottir 2010; Koop & Korobilis 2009), economic growth (Billio et al. 2010; Borck, Brock & West 2007), exchange rates (Wright 2008), industrial production (Feldkircher 2012), and weather (Chmielecki & Raftery 2010; Raftery et al. 2005; Berrocal et al. 2010).
-Its theoretical underpinnings, as well as its success in a variety of empirical contexts, suggest it could be useful in predicting presidential elections as well.
+The basic insight of the EBMA approach is that each component model in the ensemble captures some understanding of the world that is selectively accurate.
+Combining and weighting these by their past predictions creates a meta-model that, in principle, yields out-of-sample forecasts that are as accurate as any individual component model in terms of predictive accuracy and precision.
+Across many elections, the ensemble will likely dominate each of its members.
+Indeed, past research shows that EBMA performs well in a variety of settings such as inflation (Gneiting and Thorarinsdottir 2010; Koop and Korobilis 2009; Wright 2009), economic growth (Billio et al. 2010; Borck, Brock and West 2007), exchange rates (Wright 2008), industrial production (Feldkircher 2012), and weather (Berrocal et al. 2010; Chmielecki and Raftery 2010; Raftery et al. 2005).
+Its theoretical underpinnings, as well as its success in a variety of empirical contexts, suggest it could be useful in predicting presidential elections.

-The EBMA forecast for 2012
+<heading1>The EBMA forecast for 2012

-To apply EBMA to presidential election forecasting, we first use the calibration-period predictions of each component model to estimate the model weights.
-In this case, we use predictions generously provided by Abramowitz, Berry, Campbell (Trial Heat Model), Cuzán (FPRIME - long), Erikson/Wlezien, Hibbs, Holbrook, Lewis-Beck/Tien (Jobs Model), and Lockerbie from the models described elsewhere in this symposium.
-The result is an ensemble of nine forecasting models and a training period of 16 presidential elections from 1948 to 2008.
+To apply EBMA to presidential election forecasting, we use the calibration-period predictions of each component model to estimate the model weights.
+Here, we use predictions generously provided by Abramowitz, Berry, Campbell (Trial-Heat Model), Cuzán (FPRIME - short), Erikson and Wlezien, Hibbs, Holbrook, Lewis-Beck and Tien (Jobs Model), Lockerbie as well as Norpoth and Bednarczuk from the models described in this symposium.
+This results in an ensemble of nine forecasting models and a training period of 16 presidential elections from 1948 to 2008.
 Our test period is, of course, the 2012 election.

-[Table 1 about here]
+<[Table 1 about here]>

-Table 1 shows the EBMA model statistics for the calibration period -- the estimated weights for each individual model, the root mean squared error (RMSE), and the mean average error (MAE) for the calibration period spanning the post-war era.
+Table 1 shows the EBMA model statistics for the calibration period— the estimated weights for each individual model, the root mean squared error (RMSE), and the mean average error (MAE) for the calibration period spanning the postwar era.
 All of the component models receive some weight in the final ensemble, although the weights are far from uniform.
-Alan Abramowitz’s model, which is based on June polling data, 2nd quarter GDP growth in the election year, and the presence of a first-term incumbent (adjusting for polarization), receives the lion’s share of the predictive weight.
-In contrast, EBMA (almost) entirely excludes the Hibbs and Lockerbie models.
+Abramowitz’s model, based on June 2012 polling data, second- quarter GDP growth in the election year, and the presence of a first-term incumbent (adjusting for polarization), receives the lion’s share of the predictive weight.
+In contrast, EBMA heavily down-weights both the Hibbs and Lockerbie models.